 Other tips include ensuring you have sufficient supplies and keeping in touch with your fellow liveries and yard owner through a WhatsApp group.

 My horse is on full livery: am I allowed to go and ride him?

 Yes, you can.
 You may also use the arena at your yard and travel your horse for competition, training and leisure riding.

 Are we allowed to hack out under the current restrictions?

-Can I call the vet out to my horse?
+Can I call the vet, farrier or other healthcare provider out to my horse?

 Should there be extra biosecurity measures in place on yards at this time?

-Employers have a duty of care to their staff and the government is also encouraging everyone to wash their hands frequently to reduce transmission of the viris.
-The British Horse Society recommends following and publicising the latest government advice all who have access to a yard, as well as yard owners updating the business’s risk assessment as required, based on footfall and venue-specific activities.
+Employers have a duty of care to their staff and the Government is also encouraging everyone to wash their hands frequently to reduce transmission of the virus.
+The British Horse Society recommends following and publicising the latest Government advice to all who have access to a yard, as well as yard owners updating the business’s risk assessment as required.

 It also urges yards to ensure there is sufficient access to appropriate working hygienic hand washing and drying facilities and to provide sanitiser at key location points on the premises.